roykho/woocommerce-geolocation-based-products/readme.txt

 == Upgrade Notice ==

-= 1.4.2 =
-* Update - Missing Vendor folder when uploading to repo

-= 1.4.1 =
-* Update - Missing Vendor folder when uploading to repo

-= 1.4.0 =
-* Update - Removed freegeoip infavor of MaxMind GeoIP
-* Update - Removed Chosen for Select2

-= 1.3.2 =
-* Fixed - Related, crosssell and upsell products were not hiding

-= 1.3.1 =
+= 1.5.0 =
-* Fixed - Suppress error when geoip API returning an error at times
-* Fixed - Category widget count sometimes displays a warning when debug is on
+* Add - Ability to show and hide products and categories by location.
+Since this is a major update, please empty out all rules and reapply.

 == Changelog ==

+= 1.5.0 | 05-02-2016 =
+* Add - Ability to show and hide products and categories by location

 = 1.4.1 | 04-30-2016 =
 * Update - Missing Vendor folder when uploading to repo